Q: What is Amazon WorkSpaces?

 Q: Can I continue to use my WorkSpace while a self-service management actions is being performed?

-You can continue to use your WorkSpace while disk size or running mode is being changed.
-Rebooting, rebuilding, and changing compute type requires disconnecting from your WorkSpaces session.
+A: You can continue to use your WorkSpace while disk size or running mode is being changed.
+Restarting, rebuilding, restoring, and changing compute type requires disconnecting from your WorkSpaces session.

 Q: How much does it cost to use self-service management capabilities?